-Here are 8 recommended fun things and sightseeing activities to do on your next visit to Perth, Australia.
-We had four quick days in the city and it was way too short for our visit.
-The Perth itinerary below includes outdoor activities, wildlife, and local day trips from Perth.
+Here are 8 recommended fun things to do on your next visit to Perth, Australia.
+We had four quick days in Perth and it was way too short for our visit.
+The Perth itinerary below includes outdoor activities and sightseeing, wildlife, and local day trips from Perth.
 We barely scratched the surface with our exploration in Perth.
 However, you’ll have an awesome time here!

 How to Get Around in Perth Without Car